xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REPORT.DELETE**(**report\_name**)

-Report\_name    specifies the name of the report to be removed.
+Report\_name&nbsp;&nbsp;&nbsp;&nbsp;specifies the name of the report to be removed.
 Report\_name can be any text that does not contain quotation marks.

 **Remarks**